sourmash-bio/sourmash/doc/command-line.md

 ### `sourmash tax annotate` - annotates gather output with taxonomy

-`sourmash tax annotate` adds a column with taxonomic lineage information for each database match to gather output.
-Do not summarize or classify.
- Note that this is not required for either `summarize` or `classify`.
+`sourmash tax annotate` adds a column with taxonomic lineage information for each genome match in the gather output, without LCA summarization or classification.
+This format is not required for either `metagenome` or `genome`, but may be helpful for other downstream analyses.

 By default, `annotate` uses the name of each input gather csv to write an updated version with lineages information.
-For example, annotating `sample1.gather.csv` would produce `sample1.gather.with-lineages.csv`
+For example, annotating `sample1.gather.csv` would produce `sample1.gather.with-lineages.csv`.

+This will produce an annotated gather CSV, `Sb47+63_gather_x_gtdbrs202_k31.with-lineages.csv`:
 ```
 sourmash tax annotate
     --gather-csv Sb47+63_gather_x_gtdbrs202_k31.csv \
     --taxonomy gtdb-rs202.taxonomy.v2.csv
 ```

-> This will produce an annotated gather CSV, `Sb47+63_gather_x_gtdbrs202_k31.with-lineages.csv`
+The `with-lineages` output file format can be summarized with `sourmash tax summarize` and can also be used as an input taxonomy spreadsheet for any of the tax subcommands (new as of v4.6.0).

 ### `sourmash tax prepare` - prepare and/or combine taxonomy files

+`sourmash tax prepare` prepares taxonomy files for other `sourmash tax` commands.

 All `sourmash tax` commands must be given one or more taxonomy files as parameters to the `--taxonomy` argument.
 These files can be either CSV